tariksadiku/book-library-system/README.md

 ### Testing

 Testing is pretty straightforward.
 I generally prefer `Feature` tests over `Unit` tests.
 Using Inertia's testing helper, we do mocked HTTP requests on our endpoints.
+I am also running all these tests through a github action named `run-tests` on each PR to main.

 ### Tailwind for CSS